-As discussed Overarching Strategic Action Four (page 26), the state will identify and adopt a systematic way to measure Quality of Life for individuals with disabilities.
+As discussed Overarching Strategic Action Four (page 32), the state will identify and adopt a systematic way to measure Quality of Life for individuals with disabilities.
 One of these quality of life areas is the measurement of community engagement by people with disabilities.

-As referenced in Overarching Strategy Three (page 26) the state will develop opportunities for people with disabilities to serve in leadership roles in state policy development.
+As referenced in Overarching Strategy Three (page 32) the state will develop opportunities for people with disabilities to serve in leadership roles in state policy development.
 This includes training in leadership and support for people with disabilities and family members to be successful in these leadership opportunities.

-- By December 31, 2014 the state will develop a plan to increase opportunities for people with disabilities to meaningfully participate in policy development and provide the plan to the Olmstead Subcabinet. - Responsibility: The Olmstead Subcabinet will designate a responsible person. - By December 31, 2014 in consultation with people with disabilities and family members, the state will determine the size and scope of peer support and self-advocacy programs.
-Based on this information the state will set annual goals for progress.
-Recommendations, including funding and any necessary legislative changes, will be made to the subcabinet. - Responsibility: The Olmstead Subcabinet will designate a responsible person. - The state will provide extensive training in person-centered planning statewide and establish protocols and processes for integrating person-centered practices for individuals desiring to move to the most integrated setting, as referenced in Overarching Strategy One (page 25) and further expanded on in Action One in the Supports and Services section (page 52).
+- By December 31, 2014 the state will develop a plan to increase opportunities for people with disabilities to meaningfully participate in policy development and provide the plan to the Olmstead Subcabinet.
+[CE 1A] Responsibility: The Olmstead Subcabinet will designate a responsible person. - By December 31, 2014 in consultation with people with disabilities, family members, and diverse community groups, the state will assess the size and scope of peer support and self-advocacy programs; based on this information the state will set annual goals for progress.
+Recommendations, including funding and any necessary legislative changes, will be made to the subcabinet.

+Responsibility: The Olmstead Subcabinet will designate a responsible person.

+• The state will provide extensive training in person-centered planning statewide and establish protocols and processes for integrating person-centered practices for individuals desiring to move to the most integrated setting, as referenced in Overarching Strategy One (page 31) and further expanded on in Action One in the Supports and Services section (page 66).